 - 6 Always use a fast cutting speed, i.e. full throttle. - 7 Take great care when you cut with the top edge of the bar, i.e. when cutting from the underside of the object.
-This is known as cutting on the push stroke.
+This is known as cutting with a pushing chain.
 The chain tries to push the chain saw back towards the user.

-8 Unless the user resists this pushing force there is a risk that the chain saw will move so far backwards that only the kickback zone of the bar is in contact with the tree, which will lead to a kickback.
+Unless the user resists this pushing force there is a risk that the chain saw will move so far backwards that only the kickback zone of the bar is in contact with the tree, which can lead to a kickback.

-Cutting with the bottom edge of the bar, i.e. from the top of the object downwards, is known as cutting on the pull stroke.
+Cutting with the bottom edge of the bar, i.e. from the top of the object downwards, is known as cutting with a pulling chain.
 In this case the chain saw pulls itself towards the tree and the front edge of the chain saw body rests naturally on the trunk when cutting.
-Cutting on the pull stroke gives the operator better control over the chain saw and the position of the kickback zone.
+Cutting with a pulling chain gives the operator better control over the chain saw and the position of the kickback zone.

-9 Follow the instructions on sharpening and maintaining your bar and chain.
+8 Follow the instructions on sharpening and maintaining your bar and chain.
 When you replace the bar and chain use only combinations that are recommended by us.
 See instructions under the headings Cutting equipment and Technical data.